kitchej/TCPLib/README.md

 ---

-  > ⚠️: **This module was made for educational purposes and should not be considered secure.**
+  > ⚠️ This module was made for educational purposes and should not be considered secure.

 TCPLib is a module for setting up a simple TCP client and server.
 All data is sent and received as a bytes-like object (```bytes``` or ```bytearray```).
 All data received is returned as a ```bytearray```.